Supersonic aircraft: Hypersonic flight

 Flight at speeds above about Mach 5 is often referred to as hypersonic.
 In this region the problems of drag and heating are even more acute.
 It is difficult to make materials which can stand the forces and temperatures generated by air resistance at these speeds.

 Sonic boom

 A sonic boom is the sound associated with the shock waves created whenever an object traveling through the air travels faster than the speed of sound.
 Sonic booms generate significant amounts of sound energy, sounding similar to an explosion or a thunderclap to the human ear.
 The crack of a supersonic bullet passing overhead or the crack of a bullwhip are examples of a sonic boom in miniature.

 Sonic booms due to large supersonic aircraft can be particularly loud and startling, tend to awaken people, and may cause minor damage to some structures.
-They led to prohibition of routine supersonic flight over land.
+Eventually, they led to prohibition of routine supersonic flight over land.
 Although they cannot be completely prevented, research suggests that with careful shaping of the vehicle the nuisance due to them may be reduced to the point that overland supersonic flight may become a practical option.